-- Dr. Stefánsson was elected as the designee of Amgen; - Ms. Burow and Mr. Nelsen were elected as the designees of ARCH Venture Partners; - Dr. Weninger was elected as the designee of F-Prime Capital Partners; - Mr. Halawa was elected as the designee of Mubadala Capital; - Mr. Berns was elected and designated as our then serving Chief Executive Officer; and - Mr. Fust, Dr. Ho and Mr. Gosebruch were elected and designated by the holders of a majority of our common stock and convertible preferred stock.
+- Mr. Piacquad was elected as the designee of Amgen; - Ms. Burow was elected as the designee of ARCH Venture Partners; - Mr. Halawa was elected as the designee of Mubadala Capital; - Mr. Berns was elected and designated as our then serving Chief Executive Officer; and - Mr. Fust, Dr. Ho and Mr. Gosebruch were elected and designated by the holders of a majority of our common stock and convertible preferred stock.

 Our voting agreement will terminate and the provisions of our current amended and restated certificate of incorporation by which our directors were elected will be amended and restated in connection with this offering.
 After this offering, the number of directors will be fixed by our board of directors, subject to the terms of our amended and restated certificate of incorporation and amended and restated bylaws that will become effective immediately prior to the completion of this offering.
-Each of our current directors will continue to serve as a director until the election and qualification of his or her successor, or until his or her earlier death, resignation or removal.
+Each of our current directors will continue to serve as a director until the election and qualification of his or her earlier death, resignation or removal.